Curriculum and Assessment in Secondary Education G (11351.1)

 Participation requirements

-Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Graduate career stage of the Australian Professional Standards for Teachers (AITSL, 2011).
+Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Australian Professional Standards for Graduate Teachers (AITSL, 2011).

-Your participation in both class and online activities will enhance your understanding of the unit content and therefore, the quality of your assessment responses.
+Your participation in both class and online activities will enhance your understanding of the unit content and, therefore, the quality of your assessment responses.
 Lack of participation may result in your inability to pass assessment items satisfactorily.

 Successful completion of the professional experience component is critical to success in the whole unit.
-Refer to assessment (5a) on the Canvas site for further details.
+Refer to the assessment (5a) on the Canvas site for further details.
 Students must make themselves familiar with the processes and policies of professional experience.

 Required IT skills